-The CaSPA Leadership Excellence Award is sponsored by the Catholic Super [CSF] in collaboration with Catholic Secondary Principals Australia to recognise and celebrate the strategic and successful pursuit of excellence by Principals in Secondary Schools and Colleges within Catholic Education in Australia.
+The CaSPA Leadership Excellence Award is sponsored by the Catholic Super Fund [CSF] in collaboration with Catholic Secondary Principals Australia Board to recognise and celebrate the pursuit of excellence by Principals in Secondary Schools and Colleges within Catholic Education in Australia.

 The Catholic Superannuation Leadership Excellence Award will comprise a crystal trophy and a scholarship which is currently valued at $2,000.

 Nominations for the Leadership Excellence Award in each State and Territory will be open to all Secondary School Principals working within the Catholic Education Sector who are members, through their State/Territory Principals' Association, of Catholic Secondary Principals Australia [CaSPA].
 Such nominations, together with appropriate achievement substantiation, will be made to the Executive of the Catholic Principals' Association in each respective State and Territory and will address the Award Selection Criteria as outlined.

 State and Territory Associations will evaluate all nominations and will forward the most outstanding to the Catholic Secondary Principals Australia Board for consideration.

 - The larger jurisdictions may have multiple nominations